chainstack/docs/docs/tutorials/loyalty-program-quorum.md

 This will engage `2_deploy_contracts.js` and deploy the `loyaltyProgram.sol` contract to your Quorum network as specified in `truffle-config.js`.

-You can view the deployed contract in your Chainstack control panel by navigating to your Quorum project > **Explorer** > **Contracts**.
+You can view the deployed contract and the contract address in your Chainstack control panel by navigating to your Quorum project > **Explorer** > **Contracts**.

 ## Interact with the contract

 See [Interacting with Quorum node using Geth JavaScript Console](/guides/interacting-with-the-blockchain#quorum).

-The following contract interaction example will be done with Geth.
+The following contract interaction example is done with Geth.

 ### 1. Connect to a node in your Quorum network